OHBA-analysis/osl-core/README.md

 	osl/spm12/external/fieldtrip/utilities/ft_getopt.mexmaci64

 On recent versions of Matlab, there is essentially no performance advantage from using the compiled version of this function.

+##### SPM crashes or hangs

+If you experience unexpected behaviour in SPM e.g. it hangs when you try to load an MEEG object, you may need to recompile the MEX files.
+To do this, in a terminal go into your SPM directory and then

+	cd src
+	make distclean
+	make && make install
+	make external-distclean
+	make external && make external-install

+This will also recompile FieldTrip